 Landscaping can be a real challenge, with aspects of the job involving highly labour-intensive work, such as laying patios and levelling lawns.
 However, landscapers are also required to interpret the ideas of a client, or a designer’s plans, recognising any practical challenges involved in this – and overcoming them with inventiveness and confidence.
 A good landscaper, therefore, will prove to be an accomplished, skilled and knowledgeable resource.

-So, to ensure you become the best landscaper you can be, we’ve compiled a list of our top five tips to get you well on the way to creating a garden fit for the pages of Pro Landscaper magazine.
+So, for those of you looking to get started in the landscaping business, we’ve compiled a list of our top five tips to ensure you become the best landscaper you can be – and to get you well on the way to creating a garden fit for the pages of Pro Landscaper magazine.

 Pencils at the ready…